 The entire school environment, not just the classroom, shall be aligned with healthy school goals to positively influence a student's understanding, beliefs and habits as they relate to good nutrition, regular physical activity, and healthy lifestyle practices.
-In the school newsletter, pro-active health information and anticipatory guidance is disseminated to the whole school community by our school staff.
-Bulletin boards and posters will be used to display health promotion messages throughout the school year.
+In the school newsletter, pro-active health information and anticipatory guidance is shared with the school community.
+Bulletin boards and posters will be used to display positive health messages throughout the school year.